Ștefan Baiaram: Club career

-Baiaram made his professional debut for Universitatea Craiova on 11 July 2019, coming on as a late substitute for Bogdan Vătăjelu in the 90th minute of a 3–2 victory over Sabail in the first qualifying round of the UEFA Europa League.
-Three days later, he made his first Liga I appearance in a 3–2 win against Academica Clinceni.
-In his first senior season, he made 13 appearances in all competitions without scoring.
+Baiaram made his professional debut for Universitatea Craiova on 11 July 2019, replacing Bogdan Vătăjelu in a 3–2 victory over Sabail in the UEFA Europa League first qualifying round.
+He made his Liga I debut three days later in a 3–2 win against Academica Clinceni, and finished his first senior season with 13 appearances in all competitions.

-On 27 August 2020, Baiaram scored his first goal for the Alb-albaștrii in a 1–2 away defeat to Locomotive Tbilisi in the Europa League.
-He netted his first Liga I goal on 6 March 2021, securing a 1–0 win over Botoșani.
-On 15 May the same year, he registered his side's only goal in a 1–3 Liga I loss to defending champions CFR Cluj, and a week later appeared in the 3–2 win over Astra Giurgiu in the Cupa României final.
+On 27 August 2020, Baiaram scored his first goal for the club in a 1–2 defeat to Locomotive Tbilisi in the Europa League first qualifying round.
+He scored his first Liga I goal on 6 March 2021, securing a 1–0 victory over Botoșani.
+On 15 May that year, Baiaram found the net in a 1–3 league defeat to defending champions CFR Cluj, and one week later appeared in a 3–2 victory over Astra Giurgiu in the Cupa României final.
+Ahead of the 2022–23 campaign, he was assigned the number 10 shirt.